Murder Ballad (musical)

-Murder Ballad is a musical with music and lyrics by Juliana Nash, and book and lyrics by Julia Jordan.
+Murder Ballad is a rock opera musical with music and lyrics by Juliana Nash, and book and lyrics by Julia Jordan.

 Synopsis

-Murder Ballad is about a young woman named Sara who dates a wild bartender named Tom but breaks up with him for Michael, a student at NYU with a more sensible life than Tom's dangerous ways.
+Murder Ballad centers around a young woman named Sara.
+She begins the story dating a wild bartender named Tom.
+After a messy breakup, she falls in love with Michael, a professor at NYU with a more sensible life than Tom's dangerous ways.
 After getting married and raising a child, Sara starts to long for the old life with Tom.
 She begins secretly seeing Tom, but as her affair gets more passionate with him, Sara longs to go back to the normal life she had with Michael and her daughter.

+Plot

+The musical opens with the Narrator warning the audience that one of the four characters will be murdered by the end of the story ("Murder Ballad").
+She then introduces Sara and Tom as a young couple living in New York, both working as bartenders to reach their dreams of becoming a musician and an actor, respectively.
+The two have an intense and passionate relationship that ends in a messy breakup ("Narrator 1").
+After splitting, they go their separate ways and vow to never see each other again ("I Love NY").